 First German Reformed Church

-The First German Reformed Church is formerly abandoned church in the East End neighborhood of Cincinnati, Ohio.
+The First German Reformed Church is formerly abandoned church in the West End neighborhood of Cincinnati, Ohio.
 It is being stabilized and renovated into a climbing gymnasium.

 First German Reformed Church was constructed in 1850 in the German immigrant-heavy West End neighborhood of Cincinnati.
 1 The building featured a front limestone exterior with a side and rear built of brick.